docapostiotalliance/kafka-etl/README.md

     command: /bin/bash -c "java -jar /kafka-etl-runnable.jar -conf /config.json -classpath /transformer.jar:* && while true; do echo \"debug with 'docker exec -it etl_run bash'\"; sleep 20; done"
 ```

-Replace the jar like it was said in the previous section.
+Replace the `kafka-etl-core-1.0.0-SNAPSHOT.jar` jar file by your own jar implementing `ITransform` interface.

-You also can use another JSON configuration file that will be manage by something like puppet/chef/ansible (you need to change the volume path if it's the case).
+You can also use another JSON configuration file that will be manage by something like puppet/chef/ansible (you need to change the volume path if it's the case).

 ## Troubleshooting